 Ovarian stimulation and Oocyte Retrieval

 The ovarian stimulation was carried out with a GnRH Antagonist protocol and ovulation is triggered by hCG or agonist injection.
 Follicle development was followed by ultrasound, and checked for estradiol and progesterone levels.
 Oocyte retrieval was done at 36 hours after hCG or agonist injection when at least two follicles reached 14 mm.
-Upon retrieval, oocyte cumulus complexes were rinsed and cultured in Global Total for Fertilization medium (Life Global – Canada), supplemented with bicarbonate buffer, lactate and pyruvate, at 37oC, 6% CO2 and 5% O2 in the incubator.
+Upon retrieval, oocyte cumulus complexes were rinsed and cultured in Global Total for Fertilization medium (Life Global – Canada), supplemented with bicarbonate buffer, lactate and pyruvate, at 37C, 6% CO and 5% O in the incubator.
 After that, the denudation of cumulus cells surrounding the oocytes was performed by using hyaluronidase (Origio- Denmark) and mechanical pipetting.
 Only matured oocytes (Metaphase II) were injected.

 Embryo culture